boginw/P5/report/2 Iteration 1/Hardware Analysis/Large Servo Motor.md

 | 2nd Motor     |  34,50 |  69,01 | 101,71 | 137,83 | 151,14 |
 +---------------+--------+--------+--------+--------+--------+

-Table: RPM Test results {#tbl:torqueMotorRPM}

 Taking the lower bound of the 160 - 170 RPM from the specificaton, these motors look to be close to it.
 The percentage difference is shown in +@eq:rpmPercent1 and +@eq:rpmPercent2.

 $$ \frac{156,06-160}{160} = -2,4625\% $$ {#eq:rpmPercent1}

 $$ \frac{151,14-160}{160} = -5,5375\% $$ {#eq:rpmPercent2}

-As shown in @fig:rpmFig, which plots a graph of the @tlb:torqueMotorRPM, a clear linear growth is observed.
+As shown in @fig:rpmFig, which plots a graph of +@tbl:motorRPM, a clear linear growth is observed.

 ![The Motors RPM](report/assets/pictures/motor_rpm.png){#fig:rpmFig}